-After living as an expat in Bangalore, India has remained on my travel radar.
-My subsequent journeys were prompted by a desire to see our son and his growing family and to also explore India.
-As a history buff, I remain fascinated by India’s rich past.
-Dining experiences filled with an assortment of Asian spices and savory and overly sweet flavors add to my understanding of India’s culinary options.
-During one of my visits, our family took a weekend getaway to Kochi, a coastal city in the southern Indian state of Kerala.
+After living as an expat international teacher in Bangalore, I traveled back to India numerous times to visit our eldest son and his family.
+In 2019, my husband and I took a weekend getaway to Kochi, a city in the southern Indian state of Kerala.
 In addition to indulging in delicious southern Indian food and learning more about the region’s culture and history, I stepped outside my comfort zone with an unexpected Ayurveda massage treatment.

-After arriving at our hotel, my daughter-in-law suggested that I make an appointment for an Ayurveda massage.
+After arriving at our hotel, our Indian daughter-in-law suggested that I make an appointment for an Ayurveda massage.
 Many consider Kerala to be a major center for Ayurveda treatments.
 I had no idea what to expect.
-This uncertainty made me feel anxious.
+This uncertainty made me feel anxious and uneasy.
 But at the same time, I was open to exploring this unfamiliar experience.
-I was curious to see how an Ayurveda massage differed from the deep tissue and sports massages that I’ve received in the United States.
+I was curious to see how an Ayurveda massage differed from the deep tissue and sports massages that I had previously received in the United States.

 The hotel concierge recommended the Prana Spa which was located inside the Fragrant Nature, a nearby 5-star boutique hotel in a notable yellow and white colonial-style building with a clock tower.
 Since it was only a few blocks from our hotel, my son suggested that we check out the facilities before I made my final decision to book an appointment.

 As we entered the hotel’s impressive lobby and walked up the ornate staircase to the second floor, my fears dissipated.
 My observations matched my husband’s quick online research.
 This hotel was considered one of the top hotels in Kochi and was a Tripadvisor Certificate of Excellence Winner.